RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 oc apply -f https://raw.githubusercontent.com/RedHatGov/serverless-workshop-code/main/kafka/kafka-sink.yml
 ```

-Verify that it is there:
+Verify that it is there and wait until it is ready:

 ```
 oc get ksvc